anhaidgroup/sparkly/doc/install-single-machine.md

 You can install and run Sparkly on a single machine.
 If you have relatively small tables, or just want to experiment with Sparkly, this is often sufficient.
 Otherwise you may consider installing and running Sparkly on [an on-premise cluster]() or [a cluster on cloud]() (such as AWS).

-### Overview
+### Installing Using Docker

 A simple way to install Sparkly is to use a Docker image that bundles Sparkly with all of its dependencies.
 See here for instructions.

+### Installing for Linux

-Otherwise the installation process consists of three main steps:
+The installation process consists of three main steps:
 1. Install Python 3 (if not already)
 2. Pip install Sparkly from either PyPI or GitHub
 3. Install PyLucene (and its dependencies: C++ compiler, Java, and JCC).

-In what follows we describe the above three installation steps.
+In what follows we describe the above installation steps.

-### Step 1: Installing Python 3
+#### Step 1: Installing Python 3

 You need to start by installing Python 3 (if not already).
 You can find instructions here:
 [https://wiki.python.org/moin/BeginnersGuide/Download](https://wiki.python.org/moin/BeginnersGuide/Download)

 We recommend installing Python 3.10 if possible, as we have tested Sparkly extensively with Python 3.10.

-### Step 2 - Option 1: Pip Install from PyPI
+#### Step 2 - Option 1: Pip Install from PyPI

 Next, you can install Sparkly from PyPI, using the following command: